-Table 1.
-Project FUTURE Annual Events.
+Table I. Project FUTURE Annual Events.

-Phase I Grade Specific Grade Level Annual Activity Apply to Project 6 Academic Conference-Start FUTURE in 6 th grade and thinking about and planning to go to college Attend an Induction Attended an all-day conference at Ceremony in spring the International Cultural Center Phase II 7-9 Academic preparation for 7 Teaching Simulation-students college through honors or Pre-AP classes learn about effective teaching 8 The Game Plan- Navigating the road map of life 9 Teaching as a Global Profession- "Calculating across Cultures and History" Phase III 10-12 Attend annual academic conferences in the fall that emphasize academic and financial planning for 10 The College Experience-students attend different classes across the campus college 11 Students attend Education Summit at the Civic Center with speakers, college fair, and workshops 12 Students attend University Day at the United Spirit Arena with attention to financial aid, admissions, and student services sessions and fill out paper work activity.
+Grade Specific Grade Level Annual

+Activity

+6 Academic Conference-Start

+thinking about and planning to go to

+college

+Attended an all-day conference at

+the International Cultural Center

+7-9

+7 Teaching Simulation-students

+learn about effective teaching

+8 The Game Plan- Navigating the

+road map of life

+-

+9 Teaching as a Global Profession-

+- "Calculating across Cultures and

+History"

+10-12

+10 The College Experience-students

+attend different classes across the

+campus

+11 Students attend Education Summit

+at the Civic Center with speakers,

+college fair, and workshops

+U / I

+12 Students attend University Day at

+the United Spirit Arena with

+attention to financial aid,

+admissions, and student services

+sessions and fill out paper work

+6 7-9 7 8 9 10-12 10 11

+activity.
 The students also dined in the residence hall and felt comfortable to convey that they hated classrooms where the teacher just talked.